Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Results

 Having established classification performance under ideal conditions, we next evaluate robustness to the two dominant hardware impairments in photonic systems: finite digital-to-analogue converter (DAC) resolution for input encoding and optical noise from amplified spontaneous emission (ASE).
 Figure~\ref{fig:moons_robustness}a shows classification accuracy for the [2,2] network across input quantization levels (12-bit down to 4-bit) and optical SNR conditions (30~dB down to 6~dB).
 Quantization has negligible effect on performance: at any given SNR, accuracy is nearly constant across all tested resolutions.
 This implies that inexpensive, low-resolution DACs are sufficient for input encoding.

 Optical noise, by contrast, produces measurable degradation.
-At SNR~$=$~30~dB accuracy remains above 95\%, dropping to approximately 97\% at 20~dB, 96\% at 14~dB, and 94\% at 10~dB.
+At SNR~$=$~30~dB accuracy is \cut{above 95\%, dropping to approximately 97\% at 20~dB, 96\% at 14~dB, and 94\% at 10~dB}approximately 94\%, dropping to 94\% at 20~dB, 92\% at 14~dB, and 90\% at 10~dB.
 Under extreme noise (SNR~$=$~6~dB), the network retains approximately 87\% accuracy, falling below the linear baseline (89.2\%).
 At sufficiently high noise levels the nonlinear decision boundary becomes a liability: the optimiser converges to a coarser separation that is less effective than a simple linear cut.
 The decision boundaries under extreme conditions (Fig.~\ref{fig:moons_robustness}b) illustrate this directly.
 Under 6~dB noise, the boundary approximates a broad diagonal rather than tracking the crescent geometry.
 This crossover defines a practical operating threshold for the [2,2] architecture: for SNR~$\geq$~10~dB, the nonlinear model consistently outperforms the linear baseline, while below 10~dB, simpler models may be preferable.
-Fig.~\ref{fig:moons_robustness}b confirms the quantization finding: the 4-bit boundary (87.8\%) is visually and numerically indistinguishable from the 12-bit boundary (87.9\%) at the same noise level.
-For realistic deployment conditions (8-bit DAC, SNR~$\geq$~14~dB), the [2,2] architecture maintains accuracy above 96\%, comfortably exceeding the linear baseline.
+Fig.~\ref{fig:moons_robustness}b confirms the quantization finding: the 4-bit boundary (\cut{87.8}86.8\%) is visually and numerically indistinguishable from the 12-bit boundary (\cut{87.9}86.8\%) at the same noise level.
+For realistic deployment conditions (8-bit DAC, SNR~$\geq$~14~dB), the [2,2] architecture maintains accuracy above \cut{96}91\%, comfortably exceeding the linear baseline.